hashicorp/vagrant/website/source/docs/provisioning/puppet_apply.html.md

 * `environment_path` (string) - Path to the directory that contains environment files on the host disk.

+* `environment_variables` (hash) - A hash of data to be set as environment variables before the puppet apply run.

 * `options` (array of strings) - Additionally options to pass to the Puppet executable when running Puppet.